stevedepp/strang/ch6/README.md

 GM counts the independent eigenvectors for &lambda;
 GM is dimension of the null space of (A - &lambda;I)

-[notice there may be multiple &lambda; that satisfy det (A-&lambda;I) = 0, e.g. 0,0 in the example below, but this isnt what this null space is about.  this is about after you use det(A - &lamnda;I) = 0 to find your &lambda;s and are plugging one of them back into (A-&lambda;I), you find that there are a number of dimensions to the null space, i.e. more than one x eigenvector satisfies (A-&lambda;I)x = 0]   GM is about eigenvectors; null space of  A-&lambda;I.  AM is about eigenvalues; det A-&lambda;I.
+[notice there may be multiple &lambda; that satisfy det (A-&lambda;I) = 0, e.g. 0,0 in the example below, but this isnt what this null space is about.  this is about after you use det(A - &lamda;I) = 0 to find your &lambda;s and are plugging one of them back into (A-&lambda;I), you find that there are a number of dimensions to the null space, i.e. more than one x eigenvector satisfies (A-&lambda;I)x = 0]   GM is about eigenvectors; null space of  A-&lambda;I.  AM is about eigenvalues; det A-&lambda;I.

 [eigenvectors per &lambda;]
 2. algebraic multiplicity = AM